AuroreBussalb/app-detect-alpha-peak/README.md

 ## app-detect-alpha-peak documentation

-1) Detect alpha peak frequency for each channel and for the mean over all channels
+1) Detect alpha peak frequency for each channel
 2) Input file is:
     * a `.csv` file containing the Power Spectral Densities
 5) Ouput files are: